Brophy leads Mids with 167th-place finish

-Cantello led the Mids to four consecutive Patriot League Championships from 2008-11 while garnering conference coach of the year accolades each time.
+Cantello led the Mids to eight of the last nine Patriot League Championships from 2008-11 and 2013-16 while garnering conference coach of the year accolades each time.

-Cantello’s teams have also shined in the classroom, as in each of the past three seasons the Mids earned USTFCCCA All-Academic Cross Country Team accolades with a team GPA over 3.00.
+Cantello’s teams have also shined in the classroom as three squads have earned USTFCCCA All-Academic Cross Country Team accolades with a team GPA over 3.00 since 2011.

 Cantello has coached several standout runners in Annapolis in both cross country and as an assistant coach with the Navy track team.
-Most recently, Andrew Hanko (2007-10) became the first runner in program history to win consecutive Patriot League cross country titles.
-The three-time First-Team All-Patriot League honoree was the first Midshipman to qualify for the NCAA Championship since 1999 and finished 119th at the 2010 NCAA Cross Country Championships.
+Most recently, Lucas Stalnaker, class of 2017, earned back-to-back Patriot League individual titles in 2015 and 2016 before going on to finish fifth overall at the 10k at the 2017 NCAA Championship and garner a nod as a First Team All-American.
+Prior to that Stephen Schroeder, class of 2016, won the 2014 Patriot League individual title and qualified for that year’s NCAA Championship.
+Andrew Hanko, class of 2010, became the first runner in program history to win consecutive Patriot League cross country titles (2009, ’10).
+The three-time First-Team All-Patriot League honoree, also qualified for the 2010 NCAA Championship.

 In addition, two of Navy’s distance relay teams were ranked among the nation’s top 15 during the 1999 outdoor campaign.
 The mile relay team of Eric Adams, John McNamara, Ryan Runge and Ryan was fourth in the nation, while the distance medley relay team of Adams, Torrance Chaplin, Karlton Holston and Ryan was nationally ranked, as well.

-As a result of his teams’ success, Cantello has been amply recognized, including being named the NCAA Mid-Atlantic Regional Coach of the Year three times (1984, `85 and `92) and has been Patriot League Coach of the Year each of the last three seasons.
+As a result of his teams’ success, Cantello has been amply recognized, including being named the NCAA Mid-Atlantic Regional Coach of the Year three times (1984, `85, `92 and ‘16) and has been Patriot League Coach of the Year each of the last four seasons.
 In 1997, the Naval Academy Alumni Association awarded Cantello the Distinguished Athletic Leadership Award for a coach or faculty member who did the most for the physical development of the Midshipmen in physical education.
 Cantello also received the inaugural Tom Hamilton Teaching/Coaching Award, as voted by his peers that same year.